Tension in Abia LG as women, youths demand removal of chairman

 “He has been harassing our brothers who are tricycle riders.
 He has no respect for the elders of Obingwa including the Governor Okezie Ikpeazu.
 We call on all our leaders from the Governor to the House of Assembly to plead with the councillors to quickly remove him from office through impeachment.
 Enough is enough.”

-Contacted on the protest, Chief Nwoke, said his only offence was defecting to the Young Progressive Party,YPP, to contest for the Obingwa/ Osisioma/ Ugwunagbo federal constituency seat in the 2023 election.
+Contacted over the protest, Chief Nwoke, said his only offence was defecting to the Young Progressive Party,YPP, to contest for the Obingwa/ Osisioma/ Ugwunagbo federal constituency seat in the 2023 election.

 He disclosed that he has filed a suit in court restraining the councilors from removing him from office and accused the former deputy governor of the state,Chief Acho Nwakanma, of mobilizing the women and youths to protest against him.